J. J. Mann

-John Stuart "J. J." Mann (born June 12, 1991) is an American basketball player.
+John Stuart "J. J." Mann (born June 12, 1991) is an American basketball player for Gladiators Trier of the Basketball Bundesliga.
 He played college basketball for Belmont University.

 College career

 He played college basketball for the Belmont Bruins.
 As a senior during the 2013–14 season, Mann was named Ohio Valley Conference Player of the Year.
 He was also a First Team Academic All-American in 2013–14.

 Professional career

-Oberwart Gunners (2014-2015)
+Oberwart Gunners (2014–2015)

 Mann signed a pro deal to play with King Wilki Morskie Szczecin in Poland on July 24, 2014.
 However, on August 25 he moved to the Oberwart Gunners in Austria without playing a game in Poland.

-Phoenix Hagen (2015-2016)
+Phoenix Hagen (2015–2016)

 Mann joined Phoenix Hagen on August 13, 2015.